RedLanternTech/CISSPNotes/Domain8Notes.md

 - Majority of software development is being done this way
 - each iteration has a lesson's learned component.

+**Agile 12 Principles**
+1. Highest priority is to satisfy the customer
+2. welcome changing requirements, even late in dev
+3. Deliver working software frequently
+4. business people and developers must work together daily
+5. build projects around motivated individuals.
+Give them env and support
+6. Face-to-Face Communication is the most effective.
+7. Working software is the primary measure of progress.
+8. promote sustainable development.
+9. Continuous attention to technical excellence and good design.
+10. Simplicity is essential.
+11. self-organization
+12. Reflect on how to be effective, then adjust accordingly.

 Case or Computer Aid Software Engineering
 - software helps develop the software